jfasch/jfasch-home/trainings/material/soup/linux/toolchain/separate-compilation/topic.rst

 .. rubric:: Footnotes

-.. [#rm-files] You may want to remove the files we created during this
+.. [#rm-files] Prior to doing this, you may want to remove the
-               lesson by hand.
+               binaries we created during this lesson.